 On average, companies waste 14 percent of revenue on document and print-related inefficiencies.
-Here are three more printing stats that should make you think twice about your current print management system (or lack thereof if you don’t have one):
+Here are three more printing stats that should make you think twice about your current print management system—or lack thereof:

 But it’s not just the time wasted that should scare you here.
 Say each printer-related help desk call takes 20 minutes to answer, and your IT desk gets 100 calls a day.
 This means that your team is spending 460 minutes a day—over seven hours—on print-related calls.
 You can do the math to see how much of your payroll is directly affected by print.

 How many employees does your company have?
 That $725 adds up quickly when multiplied by hundreds of workers.
 Take a moment to think about what you may have printed over the last year.